René Cournoyer: 2017–2021

-2022–23
+2022–2024

 Cournoyer was selected to represent Canada at the 2022 Commonwealth Games alongside Félix Dolci, Mathys Jalbert, Chris Kaji, and Jayson Rampersad.
 However, prior to competition Cournoyer tore his ACL.

 Cournoyer was able to make a comeback the following year and was selected to compete at the 2023 World Championships alongside Zachary Clay, Félix Dolci, William Emard, and Jayson Rampersad.
 During qualifications he helped Canada finish fourth, which qualified Canada a team berth to the 2024 Olympic Games, a feat last achieved by the Canadian men's gymnastics team in 2008.
 Additionally he qualified to the all-around final.
-During the team final Cournoyer contributed scores on all six apparatuses towards Canada's seventh place finish.
-During the all-around final he finished twelfth.
+During the team final, Cournoyer contributed scores on all six apparatuses towards Canada's seventh place finish.
+During the all-around final, he finished twelfth.

 Cournoyer next competed at the Pan American Games.
 On the first day of competition he helped the Canadian team win the silver medal behind the United States.
 Additionally he qualified to the floor exercise, rings, and horizontal bar finals.
-On the first day of event finals he placed seventh on floor exercise and sixth on rings.
-On the final day he won bronze on horizontal bar behind Brazilians Arthur Mariano and Bernardo Miranda.
+On the first day of event finals, he placed seventh on floor exercise and sixth on rings.
+On the final day, he won bronze on horizontal bar behind Brazilians Arthur Mariano and Bernardo Miranda.

-2024

-In late June Cournoyer was named to the team to represent Canada at the 2024 Summer Olympics alongside Zachary Clay, Félix Dolci, William Émard, and Samuel Zakutney.
+Cournoyer was named to the team to represent Canada at the 2024 Summer Olympics alongside Zachary Clay, Félix Dolci, William Émard, and Samuel Zakutney.
 While there he helped Canada finish eighth as a team.
-Individually he finished seventeenth in the all-around.
+Individually, he finished seventeenth in the all-around.

+2025–2026

+At the 2026 Pan American Championships, Cournoyer helped Canada win their first-ever Pan American team gold medal.
+He competed at the 2026 Commonwealth Games alongside Jordan Carroll, William Émard, Félix Dolci, and Ethan Ikeda.
+Together they won gold as a team, Canada's first Commonwealth men's team gold in twenty years.
+Individually Cournoyer qualified to floor exercise final where he won silver behind Luke Whitehouse.